Pizza Dough Hydration Explained

-What Ingredients Counts Towards Hydration Percentage?
+What Ingredients Count Towards Pizza Dough Hydration Percentage?

-Importance of Hydration Percentage in Pizza Dough
+Importance of Pizza Dough Hydration

-Hydration is one of the essential elements in mixing pizza dough and in the pizza’s final appearance since the hydration percentage level helps the baker control the dough’s composition to the point that you can predict the texture of the crumb.
+Hydration is one of the essential elements in mixing pizza dough and in the pizza’s final appearance since the pizza dough hydration percentage level helps the baker control the dough’s composition to the point that you can predict the texture of the crumb.